james19870606/TronWeb/README.md

 ## License

 TronWeb is released under the MIT license.
-[See LICENSE](https://github.com/james19870606/TronWeb/blob/master/LICENSE) for details.
+[See LICENSE](https://github.com/james19870606/TronWeb/blob/master/LICENSE) for details .